pgolding/rev/segmentation.md

 # Segmentation

 We want to find segments of self-similar musical structure.
+Or, more broadly, we want to know the structure of the music.

+Our concern here is mostly for EDM or pop music as the two prominent genres for spin cycling.

+# Musical Background

+We should obviously know the inherent hierarchies in the target genres.

+[This tutorial](https://subaqueousmusic.com/dubstep-and-electronic-music-song-structure/) about EDM song structure is a good start.

-## Technical Approaches
+# Technical Approaches

+## State of the Art & Background Etc.

 A method by Brian McFee as used in [Librosa](http://librosa.github.io/librosa/) - see [Laplacian Segmentation](http://librosa.github.io/librosa/auto_examples/plot_segmentation.html#sphx-glr-auto-examples-plot-segmentation-py) uses [Spectral Clustering]() - see [McFee's paper here](/docs/ismir2014_spectral_segmentation.pdf)